THERAPEUTIC GUIDANCE & SUPPORT

 Building Routine, Confidence & Everyday Independence

-“Small everyday participation can gradually rebuild confidence, routine, and emotional stability.”
+“Step by step everyday participation can gradually rebuild confidence, routine, and emotional stability.”

-Supporting Families Through Understanding & Participation
+Supporting Families Through Understanding & Dialogue

 Support for recovery becomes stronger when families feel informed, supported, and involved.